 Employability at Brunel

 At Brunel University London, we are aware of the increasingly competitive graduate job market and use this knowledge as our main research source.
 We seek to develop graduates that meet and exceed the expectations, needs and wants of recruiters, giving our students the best possible chance of securing jobs in their desired industries.
 At Brunel we believe that your career doesn’t begin when you graduate.
 It begins on your first day here with:

-The PCC provides a high quality service that acts to benefit students, alumni and employers by supporting the university in developing confident, talented and versatile graduates.
+The PDC provides a high quality service that acts to benefit students, alumni and employers by supporting the university in developing confident, talented and versatile graduates.
 The award winning centre assists in career planning and provides resources and workshops to assist students in honing the skills that will make them employable post graduation.
-The PCC’s links with employers also enables them to create invaluable networking opportunities at careers fairs and workshops, where industry experts are on hand to give knowledgeable and career specific advice.
+The PDC’s links with employers also enables them to create invaluable networking opportunities at careers fairs and workshops, where industry experts are on hand to give knowledgeable and career specific advice.

-The Job Shop (a section of the PCC) assists students in finding part-time and vacation work to fit around their degree, so that they can gain paid experience.
+The Job Shop (a section of the PDC) assists students in finding part-time and vacation work to fit around their degree, so that they can gain paid experience.

 We pioneer sandwich placement schemes, proven to produce better quality and more successful graduates, which are offered by almost all academic schools.